mxcl/Path.swift/README.md

 * If you try to make a directory and it already exists, we do nothing.
 * If you call `readlink` on a non-symlink, we return `self`

-However notably if you try to copy or move a file with specifying `overwrite` and the file already exists at the destination and is identical, we don’t check for that as the check was deemed too expensive to be worthwhile.
+However notably if you try to copy or move a file without specifying `overwrite` and the file already exists at the destination and is identical, we don’t check for that as the check was deemed too expensive to be worthwhile.